ingmarh/scroll-shadow-element/README.md

 `<scroll-shadow>` works in all browsers that support [Custom Elements][custom-elementsv1] and [Resize Observer][resizeobserver].

-It checks whether these features are supported in the browser before defining the custom element.
+Support for these features is checked before defining the custom element in the browser.

 `<scroll-shadow>` is written with ES6 syntax.
 If you need to support older browsers, you can configure your bundler to compile the package to ES5 syntax.